Facebook Timeline: A Theological Reflection

 "Teach us to number our days that we may gain a heart of wisdom" (Psalm 90:12).
 This is a phrase in the prayer of one of the greatest men born in a time of crisis, witness to heaven’s wonders, the channel of immeasurable power, and leader of the chosen nation.

-Numbering our days does not mean looking forward to the day of our death.
-Moses desires to understand what it means to be fully present in his situation—his context.
-He wants to be completely aware of his own timeline and deliberately familiar with it.
-He once feared what has been and what will be: "Why would the Pharaoh listen to me?" he said, when the Almighty sent him to the king of the once-world superpower for the liberty of a nation (Exodus 6:30c).
-The moment was paradoxical in that he fears the one created more than the Creator, to the point of disobeying for his own sake at the expense of many.
+To number our days does not mean to look forward to the day of our death.
+Moses desired to understand what it means to be fully present in his situation—in his context.
+He wanted to be completely aware of his own timeline and deliberately familiar with it.
+At one point, he feared both what had been and what would be: “Why would Pharaoh listen to me?” he said, when the Almighty sent him to the ruler of the world’s superpower to liberate a nation (Exodus 6:30c).
+It was a paradoxical moment—he feared the created more than the Creator, even to the point of disobedience for his own sake, at the expense of many.

-This is only a glimpse of what must have been written on his timeline that shaped his responses to the call of the present.
+This is only a glimpse of what might have been written on his Facebook timeline—those memories that shaped his responses to the call of the present.

 I. A very long past

-Moses’ response was obviously rooted in the events that had happened in the past.
-The past prevents him from moving forward to the future; his past occupies his present.
+Moses’ hesitation was clearly rooted in his past.
+The past prevented him from stepping into the future; it occupied his present.

-If only Facebook had already existed in his time, his life journey could have created a fan page with numerous likes.
+If Facebook had existed in his time, Moses’ life journey could have filled a fan page with countless likes.

 II.
 The emptiness of the present time

-The present on Facebook may seem empty.
-But in reality, it is the busiest part of our lives.
-This is the reason why we need to gain a heart of wisdom by counting our days through life in the present with careful remembering and hoping.
+The present may appear empty—but in truth, it is the busiest part of our lives.
+That is why we must gain a heart of wisdom by numbering our days—by living deliberately in the present through careful remembering and hopeful anticipation.

-The prayer of Moses displayed his yearning to learn the discipline of living in the present.
-All the wonders, big and small, that have happened right before his eyes could have made him realize that the past may bring guilt and the future may bring anxiety; one is obsolete while the other is still premature.
-Both, however, are potent sources of wisdom, but they must not be allowed to prevent us from truly being able to live in the present.
+Moses’ prayer expressed his desire to learn the discipline of living in the now.
+The wonders he had witnessed—great and small—must have taught him that the past can bring guilt, and the future, anxiety; one is obsolete, the other premature.
+Both are sources of wisdom, but neither should prevent us from living fully in the present.

 "Remembering" is not a gift of the past, nor is "hoping" a gift of the future; they are gifts of the present.